s129136908794904/FASC/README.md

     savepath;
     ```

-Typical Install Time: < 2 minutes, depending on your network.

-## Data Availability

-  * **Demo Data:** A subset (100,000) of the high-dimensional mass spectrometric dataset in our paper is provided in the `data/` folder of this repository to verify the algorithm's functionality.
-  * **Full Dataset:** The complete high-dimensional mass spectrometric dataset used in the manuscript is available at **[Zenodo]** under DOI: **10.5281/zenodo.17788367**.

-## Algorithm Implementation
-  * For reviewers and researchers interested in the logic: The core clustering logic (pseudocode equivalent) is implemented in src/FASC.m.
-  * Detailed mathematical formulations are provided in the Methods section of the accompanying manuscript.

-## Graphical User Interface

-FASC includes a user-friendly App Designer interface that allows researchers to visualize high-dimensional data clustering in real-time without writing code.

 ![FASC GUI Screenshot](assets/FASC_GUI_screenshot.png)

 *Figure 1: The FASC GUI showing the main control panel (left) and the real-time visualization of clustering results (right) on the demo dataset.*